Explorers-Eden/NiceMobsRemastered/README.md

 - Glow-/Squids have a chance to blind the player when they get hit
 - Villagers can be dismounted by right clicking them
 - Villagers can be picked up by riding a Camel over them
+- Iron Golems get angry when you open a village chest near them
 - The Wandering Trader now sells Mob Heads (Yes, they do make noteblock sounds)
 - Elder Guardians have bossbars
 <br><br>